 What is the impact if this change is made?

 The purpose is to provide greater visibility for NESO of the operational status of key assets during a severe space weather event.
 This will support NESO in managing scenarios that have the potential to lead to a shortfall in electricity supply or instability of the GB Power System.
-Network Operators and Transmission Owners (through a separate STC change) may need to inform NESO via a ‘Space Weather Outcome Statement’ if their assets have experienced impacts as a result of Space Weather.
+Network Operators and Transmission Owners (through a separate STC change) may need to inform NESO via a ‘Space Weather Outcome Statement’ if their assets have experienced impacts as a result of space weather.

 Interactions